pulumi/examples/aws-py-voting-app/blogpost.md

-    Creating a Python AWS Application Using Flask, Redis, and Pulumi
+    Creating a Python ECS Application Using Flask, Redis, and Pulumi

 Having recently begun developing with Pulumi, I have taken it upon myself to learn as much about its inner workings and processes as I could.
 To that end, I have decided to construct a production-level application using it, and to document each step that I take and its impact on my progress as I go along.